 Host defense peptides (HDPs) are an evolutionarily conserved component of the innate immune response found in all living species.
 They possess antimicrobial activities against a broad range of organisms including bacteria, fungi, eukaryotic parasites, and viruses.
 HDPs also have the ability to enhance immune responses by acting as immunomodulators.
 We discovered a new family of HDPs derived from pathogenic helminth (worms) that cause enormous disease in animals and humans worldwide.
 The discovery of these peptides was based on their similar biochemical and functional characteristics to the human defense peptide LL-37.
 We propose that these new peptides modulate the immune response via molecular mimicry of mammalian HDPs thus providing a mechanism behind the anti-inflammatory properties of helminth infections.

-Robinson, MW, Alvarado, R, To, J, Hutchinson, AT, Dowdell, SN, Lund, ME, Turnbull, L, Whitchurch, CB, O'Brien, B, Dalton, JP & Donnelly, SM 2012, 'A helminth cathelicidin-like protein suppresses antigen processing and presentation in macrophages via inhibition of lysosomal vATPase', Faseb Journal, vol. 26, no. 11, pp. 4614-4627.View/Download from: UTS OPUS or Publisher's site
+Robinson, MW, Alvarado, R, To, J, Hutchinson, AT, Dowdell, SN, Lund, ME, Turnbull, L, Whitchurch, CB, O'Brien, B, Dalton, JP & Donnelly, SM 2012, 'A helminth cathelicidin-like protein suppresses antigen processing and presentation in macrophages via inhibition of lysosomal vATPase', Faseb Journal, vol. 26, no. 11, pp. 4614-4627.View/Download from: Publisher's site

 We previously reported the identification of a novel family of immunomodulatory proteins, termed helminth defense molecules (HDMs), that are secreted by medically important trematode parasites.
 Since HDMs share biochemical, structural, and functional characteristics with mammalian cathelicidin-like host defense peptides (HDPs), we proposed that HDMs modulate the immune response via molecular mimicry of host molecules.
 In the present study, we report the mechanism by which HDMs influence the function of macrophages.
 We show that the HDM secreted by Fasciola hepatica (FhHDM-1) binds to macrophage plasma membrane lipid rafts via selective interaction with phospholipids and/or cholesterol before being internalized by endocytosis.
 Following internalization, FhHDM-1 is rapidly processed by lysosomal cathepsin L to release a short C-terminal peptide (containing a conserved amphipathic helix that is a key to HDM function), which then prevents the acidification of the endolysosomal compartments by inhibiting vacuolar ATPase activity.
 The resulting endolysosomal alkalization impedes macrophage antigen processing and prevents the transport of peptides to the cell surface in conjunction with MHC class II for presentation to CD4(+) T cells.
 Thus, we have elucidated a novel mechanism by which helminth pathogens alter innate immune cell function to assist their survival in the host.-Robinson, M. W., Alvarado, R., To, J., Hutchinson, A. T., Dowdell, S. N., Lund, M., Turnbull, L., Whitchurch, C. B., O'Brien, B. A., Dalton, J. P., Donnelly, S. A helminth cathelicidin-like protein suppresses antigen processing and presentation in macrophages via inhibition of lysosomal vATPase